 Shifting Financial Marketing into Gear

-The fund pitchbook presentation is a critical tool in the marketing efforts of fund managers and CTAs to raise assets.
-Pitchbooks are designed to arouse curiosity for prospects without overloading them with too much information.
-Pitchbooks, and indeed all marketing materials, must be meticulously designed and executed to convey a firm’s professionalism.
+Fund pitchbooks are a critical tool in the sales and marketing efforts of fund managers and CTAs.
+The design of a pitchbook is meant to arouse a prospect’s curiosity without overloading them with too much information.
+Therefore, pitchbooks and all marketing materials must be designed meticulously and executed to convey a firm’s professionalism.

 Here is the general formula we’ve found for a successful fund pitchbook: